You Don’t Need to Start Over: How Teachers Can Reset and Rebuild Anytime

 🎁 Gift #10: Learn systems and protect your energy

-A reset isn’t a failure.
-It’s a strategy.
+A reset isn’t failure.
+It’s leadership.

-πŸ‘‰ Reset Your Classroom with First 3 Days of School 2.0
+πŸ‘‰ Explore First 3 Days of School 2.0

 I spent two decades in the classroom and have coached thousands of teachers since.
 I found an easier way to teach — one that moves you from surviving to thriving — and I want that for you, too.